Plants For Shade

 List of recommended plants for shade

 Below are my recommended plants for shade and dry shade.
-All plants are UK winter hardy and evergreen.
+All the evergreen plants for shade that I have suggested are UK winter hardy.
+This means that they will remain green all year round and should survive a typical winter in Britain.
 (In a hurry?
 Each link goes to a page where you can buy shade plants) :

 ‣ Sarcococca (Sweet Box)